elasticio/api-docs/source/includes/_contracts.md

 #### Authorization

-Client has to be a member of the Contract.
+A client has to be a member of the Contract's scope.

 ### URL Parameters